 Summary of Requirements

-Required pre-major courses 6 hours
+Required pre-major courses 6 credits

 Students formally apply to the major program upon completion of these courses.